joaoromaniello/PushDownAutomata/README.md

 # PushDownAutomata

-Project made for academic purposes, in order to learn how an PDA works.
+Algorithm made for academic purposes, in order to learn how na PDA works.

+# Goals

+- [x]Being able to perform PDA acceptance method conversion
+- [ ]Being able to accept or reject any given word